boileaum/phypso/README.md

 # PHYPSO

+A set of very simple hyperbolic solvers using techniques to use efficient python.

+### Table of content

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->